alexeygrigorev/data-science-interviews/theory.md

 **Which models do you know for solving time series problems? ‍⭐️**

-* Simple Exponential Smoothing: approximate the time series with an exponentional function
+* Simple Exponential Smoothing: approximate the time series with an exponential function
 * Trend-Corrected Exponential Smoothing (Holt‘s Method): exponential smoothing that also models the trend
 * Trend- and Seasonality-Corrected Exponential Smoothing (Holt-Winter‘s Method): exponential smoothing that also models trend and seasonality
-* Time Series Decomposition: decomposed a time series into the four components trend, seasonal variation, cycling varation and irregular component
+* Time Series Decomposition: decomposed a time series into the four components trend, seasonal variation, cycling variation and irregular component
 * Autoregressive models: similar to multiple linear regression, except that the dependent variable y_t depends on its own previous values rather than other independent variables.
 * Deep learning approaches (RNN, LSTM, etc.)